The Aria Programming Language

 Project maintained by egranata Hosted on GitHub Pages — Theme by mattgraham

 First of all, thank you for considering contributing to Aria!
-We’re excited you’re here and look forward to your help in making Aria a great language for everyone.
-This document provides guidelines to help you get started.
+We’re excited you’re here.

 How Can I Contribute?